Eduarda34/FEUP-PFL-2425/README.md

 ### Helper Functions:
 - **toAdjList** --> Converts the *RoadMap* into an adjacency list format making it easier to access neighboring cities and their distances
-- **lookupAdjacent** --> Fetches all directly connected cities and their distances from the adjacency list
+- **lookupAdjacent** --> Finds all cities directly connected to a given city in the adjacency list.
 - **lookupDistance** --> Retrieves the distance between two cities from the adjacency list
-- **pathDistanceFrom** --> Calculates the total distance of a given path using the adjacency list